Foster Education Program

 - Receive additional services for which they are eligible, including English learner support, Title I, Special Education, and other programs

 Please note that students in foster care are no longer served under the McKinney-Vento Program but are served in their own separate program that we call the Foster Education Program.

-To access Foster Education Program support, help with student enrollment, accessing transportation and more, please contact:
+For Foster Education Program support, help with student enrollment, accessing transportation, and more, please contact:

 Dr. Chad Golden, Director, Categorical Programs

 Educator's Guide to Supporting Youth in Foster Care